 Post-surgical Instructions-Pain Medications

 Patients taking prescription pain medication must be careful if they suddenly sit up or stand from a lying position.
-This may make patients dizzy or faint that can result in loss of consciousness or injury.
-If patients have been lying down following surgery, they must sit for one minute or two before standing and may need assistance.
+This may cause patients to feel dizzy or faint, which can result in loss of consciousness or injury.
+If patients have been lying down following surgery, they must sit up for one or two minutes before standing and they may require assistance.

 Patients should not increase the amount of prescription medication dosage without consulting with Dr. Maranon.
-Prescription medications should not be given to others and patients must not accept medications from other sources than a pharmacy.
-Patients must tell Dr. Maranon if they use other medications including over-the-counter medications (aspirin, cold or sinus medications), supplements and street drugs.
+Prescription medications should not be given to others and patients must not accept medications from sources other than their pharmacy.
+Patients must inform Dr. Maranon if they use other medications, including over-the-counter medications (aspirin, cold or sinus medications), supplements and street drugs.
 These medications can have potential interactions with other substances, such as alcohol, antihistamines, anti-anxiety drugs such as benzodiazepines, and sleep aids.